storacha/RFC/rfc/router-storage.md

 ## Routed implementation of `space/content/add/blob`

-A blob router provides the `space/content/add/blob` capability by routing subsequent effects to seperate storage nodes providing `service/blob/allocate` and `service/blob/accept` capabilities.
+A blob storage router provides the `space/content/add/blob` capability by dispatching subsequent effects to separate storage nodes that provide `service/blob/allocate` and `service/blob/accept` capabilities.

-The blob router contains a state of storage nodes available.
+The blob router manages a state of available storage nodes.

 ```ts
 type StorageNode = {